 How to do it: Use your ring and pinky fingers.
 Bend them both to meet the thumb.
 Your index and middle finger should be kept straight out.

 Benefits: Improves life force, and brings stability to your mind, body, and spirit.
 It also improves your immunity and motivation.
 It is sure to make you less lazy.

 Practice: It can be done anytime.

 8. Apana Mudra (Mudra of Digestion)

-How to do it: Use your middle and ring fingers and bend it under the thumb.
+How to do it: Use your middle and ring fingers and bend them under the thumb.
 Keep your remaining fingers straight up.

 Benefits: It regulates your excretory system and improves your bowel movements.
 It also helps in relieving constipation and piles.